 Washington jumps to huge lead, rolls past Arizona 44-27

+Running a successful fake punt at their own 31-yard line was a bold early decision and what became the start of a huge night for the Huskies.

+“We said way back in December 2019 that we were going to be aggressive and we we’re going to attack in all three phases,” Lake said.

-Dylan Morris threw for 230 yards and two touchdowns, Washington got rushing touchdowns from three different running backs, and the Huskies routed Arizona 44-27 on Saturday night.
+Washington did attack on Saturday night, with Dylan Morris throwing for 230 yards and two touchdowns, and three different running backs finding the end zone in the Huskies' 44-27 win over Arizona.

 Washington (2-0) was thoroughly dominant, jumping to a 24-0 halftime lead and led 37-0 before Arizona finally found the end zone early in the fourth quarter.
 For a while, it appeared the Huskies could be in line to post their first Pac-12 shutout since a 30-0 win over Washington State in the 2009 Apple Cup, but the Wildcats feasted on Washington’s backup defense in the fourth quarter.